 When you’re living lean manufacturing every day, you start counting every screw that comes down the line, the degree at which one of your people lifts his arm to perform an action and the time it takes to tighten the bathroom fixture (which is time away from being productive).
 Kind of nightmarish.
 So when life in the lean manufacturing world starts to get a bit too obsessive, get a good rest and recharge with the advice these experts offer.

-Here are 11 tips which are sure to get you back on track, happy and ready for action.
+Here are 11 tips that are sure to get you back on track, happy and ready for action.
 Why 11?
-Because everyone does ten, and we wanted to give 110%.
+Because everyone does 10, and we wanted to give 110%.